karlotness/adrt/docs/develop.maintain.rst

 In general when raising the minimum version, replace locations using the old minimum with the new minimum version.
-Similarly, when adding a new release, replace the previous ceiling with the new one and shift versions around (as may be needed in the GitHub Actions workflows).
+Similarly, when adding a new Python release, replace the previous ceiling with the new one and shift versions around (as may be needed in the GitHub Actions workflows).

 The ``Py_LIMITED_API`` macro should always use the current minimum version and should match ``project.requires_python``.